General Election Information

 • 1 x On-Campus Student Representative

-• 1 x Indigenous Student Representative
+• 1 x Aboriginal and/or Torres Strait Islander Student Representative

-• 1 x Accessibility Representative
+• 1 x Equity and Access Representative

-Q4.
+Q5.
 What do you need to do to nominate for election to UNESC?

-• Consider the time commitment required, including attendance of at least 9 meeting per year and a 2-year term of membership to which you would be committing.
+• Consider the time commitment required, including attendance of at least 9 meetings per academic year and a 2-year term of membership to which you would be committing.
 Please note, should you be elected to UNESC and subsequently cease to meet the eligibility criteria for the position to which you were elected (e.g. you conclude your studies at UNE) then your role on UNESC would also conclude at that point in time.

-• If you are eligible and wish to nominate, follow the instructions you will receive in an email from BigPulse.
-You will be asked to answer a number of questions, to make a number of declarations and to provide a short candidate statement (of 200 words or less) outlining why you would like to be an UNESC Representative, and what you hope to bring to UNESC.
-Your statement should not include any external links.
+• If you are eligible and wish to nominate, follow the instructions you will receive in the call for nominations email from BigPulse.
+You will be asked to answer a number of questions, make a number of declarations, and provide a short candidate statement (of 200 words or less) outlining why you would like to be an UNESC Representative, and what you hope to bring to UNESC.
 You can also upload a photograph as part of your nomination.

 • Please be aware that: